Write the correct ionic formula for the compound formed between e... | Channels for Pearson+

 1

-To form a neutral compound, the total positive charge must balance the total negative charge.
+To form a neutral compound, the total positive charge must equal the total negative charge.

-Since both ions have charges of equal magnitude but opposite signs (+2 and -2), they will combine in a 1:1 ratio.
+Determine the least common multiple of the charges: The least common multiple of 3 and 2 is 6.

-Write the formula by placing the symbols for calcium and sulfur together, without any subscripts, as the charges are already balanced.
+Calculate the number of each ion needed to balance the charges: You need 2 Al^{3+} ions to get a total positive charge of +6, and 3 S^{2-} ions to get a total negative charge of -6.

 Was this helpful?